 What you need to know

 The proposed rule says beginning Jan.
-1, 2014 all non-grandfathered health insurance plans in the individual and small group markets — whether offered through a state exchange or not — will be required to cover services in at least 10 categories, which are:
+1, 2014 all non-grandfathered health insurance plans in the individual and small group markets — whether they’re offered through a state exchange or not — will be required to cover services in at least 10 categories, which are:

 - Ambulatory patient services